Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical results

-The whispering-gallery example, in turn, is considered in Figures~\ref{fig:whisper_sem_comp} and~\ref{fig:mult_scat}.
-This scattering structure, which consists of two parabolic open curves, is illuminated by a chirp incident field~\eqref{eqn:chirp_incidence} with parameters $\bp = (1,-1)$, $s = 17.5$, $H = 7.5$, $I = [-20,20]$, and a singularity-box depth of $h = 0.3$.
-For this choice of parameters the incident field is supported in the time interval $10\leq t \leq 25$.
-The top row of Figure~\ref{fig:whisper_sem_comp}, which displays the absolute value of the total field at various times, while the bottom row presents the corresponding values of asymptotic singularity expansion~\eqref{eqn:usem} at the corresponding times.
-Comparison of these two rows of images shows that, in agreement with the analysis in Section~\ref{sec:I2eval}, the singularity expansion suffers from significant errors before the $t = 25$ incident-field extinction time, and that the errors decrease rapidly at later times.
-Figure~\ref{fig:mult_scat} demonstrates the ability of the singularity expansion to correctly capture the late multiple scattering whispering gallery events.
+A whispering-gallery example, in turn, is considered in Figures~\ref{fig:whisper_sem_comp} and~\ref{fig:mult_scat}.
+This scattering structure, which consists of two parabolic open curves, is illuminated by a chirp incident field~\eqref{eqn:uinc_2} with parameters $\bp = (1,-1)$, $s = 17.5$, and $H = 7.5$.
+For this choice of parameters the chirp profile~\eqref{eqn:chirp_incidence} is supported in the time interval $10\leq t \leq 25$.
+The top row of Figure~\ref{fig:whisper_sem_comp} displays the absolute value of the scattered field at various times, while the bottom row presents the corresponding values of the asymptotic singularity expansion $\mathcal{E}^I_h(\br,t)$~\eqref{eqn:usem-e} with frequency interval $I = [-40,40]$ and singularity-box depth $h = 0.3$.
+Comparison of these two rows of images shows that, in agreement with the discussion in Section~\ref{sec:I2eval}, the singularity expansion suffers from significant errors before the time $t = T^{\mathrm{inc}} = 25$, and that the errors decrease rapidly at later times.
+Figure~\ref{fig:mult_scat} demonstrates once again the ability of the singularity expansion to correctly capture the late multiple scattering whispering gallery events.